 Learn more at Spotted Rabbit Creative Arts Therapy or calling (585) 430-9877.

 Sarah is currently accepting new clients with daytime, evening and weekend availability.
-Average rate is $40-60/hour on a sliding scale basis.
+Average rate is $65/hour with sliding scale rates for those with limited resources.
 May be considered an “out-of-network” provider depending on your insurance benefits.

 Hope Quallo MS RN CGP has a BS in Nursing from Simmons College and an MS in Psychiatric Nursing from the University of Rochester, 1981.
 She has been working as a therapist since then, both in Private Practice and full-time at the University of Rochester Department of Psychiatry until 2006.
 Hope is a certified Group Therapist, and was the leader of a REDO group for 13 years, subsequently taking leadership of the organization from 1995-2012.
 Currently she serves as the Intake Coordinator for REDO and leads a monthly women’s group.
 Hope was trained in Psychodynamic Psychotherapy, but uses a variety of cognitive, behavioral, and dynamic principles in her treatment with an objective of using what works in each individual situation.
 She specializes in eating disorders, women’s issues, depression, grief work, and trauma.